 Every human culture has a strong tie to flowers.
 They are on our clothes and in our houses.
 They are in poetry and art.
 Romance wouldn't be the same without flowers.
-We name girls and streets after flowers.
+We name girls and streets after them.
 They give us medicine and sometimes food.
 They are symbols of religion, ritual, love and other emotions.
 Flowers are sexy and beautiful and are literally, and figuratively, everywhere.
+Over 80% of all plants in the world produce flowers.

 The tiniest and most delicate demonstration of physics I can imagine is found in the Mountain Laurel flower.
 It has stamens that grow tucked under like tense, waiting catapults.
 Once an insect lands - poof! the catapults are released and pollen shoots from the radial edges of the flower onto the insect in the center.
 This flower only has to attract an insect long enough for it to stop and take a look to get the job done.